luxeengine/luxe-docs/docs/tutorials/draw-and-input/index.md

 } //Game
 ```

+!!! note "imports"
+    When you want to use a tool (an API) in luxe, you need to import it first.
+    Since we're about to use the color API, we'll add an import for it at the top of our `game.wren` file
+    with the other imports.

+    ```js
+    import "luxe: color" for Color
+    ```

-We'll add one line to the background color, and this is what it should look like:
+Next, we'll add one line to the background color, and this is what it should look like:

 ```js hl_lines="7"
 class Game is Ready {